supersven/lambda-core/Readme.md

 A library for the untyped lambda calculus.

 ## To Do
-1. ~~Beta-Reduction in Lambda-Expressions~~
-1. ~~Alpha-Conversion to cover scopes of bound and free variables~~
-1. ACE integration
-    1. umd (antlr) -> grunt
-1. simplify application grammar
 1. implement visitor.visitErrorNode in AstCreator
 1. Extract helper methods for types, parameters, etc.
 1. Eta-Reduction